The School Day

-KS2 children may bring in a snack of their choice, as long as it does not contravene the school’s Healthy Living guidelines.
+KS2 children may bring in a snack of their choice, as long as it does not contravene the above guidelines.

 Parents and children can choose whether they have Hot School Meals or Packed Lunches.

-Packed lunches should follow the school’s Healthy Living guidelines and are eaten in the school hall along with children having Hot school Meals.
+Packed lunches should follow the school’s Healthy Lifestyle guidelines and are eaten in the school hall along with children having Hot school Meals.

 Hot School Meals are provided by Chartwells and prepared on the school premises.
 Parents wishing their child to have Hot School Meals need to set up an account with Chartwells and pre-order meals or if they are in Reception, Class 1 or Class 2 then they will be eligible for free hot school meals.